azuremeadows/azuremeadows.github.io/docs/index.md

 ## Neighborhood Stats

+Please note that these numbers are not real and are only provided for testing purposes. 😀

 - Number of Members: {{ site.data.memberStats | size }}
 - Derby League: {{ site.data.neighborhoodInfo.derby.league | capitalize }}
 - Average Points per Player: {{ site.data.neighborhoodInfo.derby.averagePointsPerPlayer }}